 And then there's Ambien (generic name zolpidem.)

 The Strange Saga of the Sleepless Paramedic

-His legal defense team explained ambien was famous for causing sleepwalking.
-Their claim - Gatz took the ambien, under its influence drank the vodka, then continued to sleepwalk into the driver's seat of his car.
+His legal defense team explained Ambien was famous for causing sleepwalking.
+Their claim — Gatz took the Ambien, under its influence drank the vodka, and then continued to sleepwalk into the driver's seat of his car.

-But Gatz already knew ambien could cause him trouble.
-In April he had taken the drug and this time fully dressed driven into two light poles.
+But Gatz already knew Ambien could cause him trouble.
+In April, he had taken the drug and drove (that time fully dressed) into two light poles.

 A judge will rule on Gatz's underwear ride perhaps this week.

 Ambien is an exceedingly popular drug.
 It works by hitting one of the three benzodiazepine receptors in the brain.
 This does not produce sleep itself.
 Rather, it provokes an in-between state that allows sleep to come thereafter.

 And that's the trouble.
 Sleeping pills, of which the most common are the older benzodiazepines like Valium (diazepam), Klonopin (clonazepam), Ativan (lorazepam) Restoril (temazepam) and the like, hit all three of benzodiazepine receptors and still do not produce fully natural sleep.
 All of them can provoke sleepwalking behaviors in people so prone — but Ambien, at least by clinical report, seems to produce more sleepwalking than other pills.